 Travel time: Just over an hour from London by car

-Alternatively, visitors can pull on a traditional tweed jacket and a pair of wellington boots as they try their hand at clay pigeon shooting.
+Alternatively, pull on a traditional tweed jacket and a pair of wellington boots and try your hand at clay pigeon shooting.
 A classic royal pastime, Lea Valley Shooting Association in Hertfordshire offer experiences for both small groups and individuals.

 Travel Time: 25 minutes by car